That dollar amount results from a 6.4% gain from $1.557 trillion during 2018.

-Given Germany’s population of 83 million people, its total $1.486 trillion in 2019 exports translates to roughly $17,900 for every resident in the European economic hub.
+Given Germany’s population of 83.3 million people, its total $1.656 trillion in 2022 exports translates to roughly $20,000 for every resident in the European economic hub.
 That per-capita dollar amount outpaces the average $19,500 one year earlier in 2021.

 Germany’s Top 10 Exports

-Mineral fuels including oil represents the fastest grower among the top 10 export categories, up by 3% from 2018 to 2019.
-The only other increase was for German shipments of aircraft and spacecraft via a 2% gain.
+Mineral fuels including oil was the fastest grower among the top 10 export categories, up by 43.4% from 2021 to 2022.

-The leading decliner among Germany’s top 10 export categories was vehicles thanks to a -7.6% drop year over year.
+The leading decliner among Germany’s top 10 export categories was optical, technical and medical apparatus, thanks to a -6.2% drop.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Germany’s Most Valuable Export Products further down near the bottom of this article.

 Germany’s overall trade surplus shrank by -59.4% to $84.6 billion for 2022 from $208.3 billion in black ink during 2021.

 The following types of German product shipments represent positive net exports or a trade balance surplus for 2022.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Vehicles: US$120.6 billion (Up by 7.6% since 2021)

 - Machinery including computers: $79.5 billion (Down by -14%)